sndels/wheels/readme.md

 This is kind of a stdlib-thingy where I try to replace things from the STL to learn how things work.
 It implements dynamic containers with abstract allocators to get a feel for an architecture that requires passing allocators around and not relying on magical global ones

-Currently, only a simple linear allocator is implemented along with a 'ScopedScratch' for temporary allocations.
-A 'general' allocator wrapping malloc/free is included as an escape hatch at least until I find the interest to learn about more sophisticated strategies with defragmentation etc.
+Allocators include a general purpose TlsfAllocator, a LinearAllocator and a 'ScopedScratch' for temporary allocations.

 The containers mirror their STL counterparts with missing and/or simplified interfaces where I didn't find a need to complicate things.